MulindwaMarkMyles/e-v-g/static/admin/assets/libs/simplebar/README.md

 ### Troubleshooting

 If you are experiencing issues when setting up SimpleBar, it is most likely because your styles are clashing with SimpleBar ones.
-Make sure the element you are setting SimpleBar on does not override any SimpleBar css properties! **We recommend to not style that element at all and use an inner element instead.**
+Make sure the element you are setting SimpleBar on does not override any SimpleBar css houses! **We recommend to not style that element at all and use an inner element instead.**

 ### Sponsors